Workers in the Cold

 Day package II

 The day package II price is 230 EUR/person.
-This price includes conference facilities and technical equipment, coffees, lunches and a visit to Tromsø Wilderness Centre (the dog sledding tour at the centre is not included in this package).
+This price includes conference facilities and technical equipment, coffees and lunches (the social program is not included in this package).

 The total price of the course is EUR 680 (course fee EUR 450 + day package fee EUR 230).

-Kindly note that the day package II does not include the dog sledding tour at Tromsø Wilderness Centre on Wednesday nor dinner on Tuesday.
+Kindly note that the day package II does not include the social program (a visit to Tromsø Safari with a dog sledding tour in the Arctic valley landscape) on Wednesday nor dinner on Tuesday.

 NIVA has made a block reservation for the accommodation 18th –21st of March 2019 at Clarion Hotel The Edge, Tromsø, Norway.
 To book a room from the block kindly make the reservation by emailing the hotel directly (firstname.lastname@example.org).
 Remember to mention the booking number 1129GR020295 when booking the room (available until 14.1.2019).